Autumn is the time of year for termite swarms as adult winged termites (called alates), leave their colonies to mate and establish new colonies.

 Dampwood and Drywood Termites

 Dampwood and drywood termites both live in wood, but as their names suggest, dampwood prefers moist and typically decayed wood, whereas drywood can live in dry wood such as lumber or utility poles.
 Dampwood termites look similar to drywood termites but are larger and attracted to light which sometimes leads to an accumulation of alates on porches, entryways, or other areas with outside lights.
 The two species also have different shaped fecal pellets; an accumulation of small piles of sawdust-like material which serves as their feces.
-Both drywood and dampwood termites swarm in summer or fall and in the month of September, several residents submitted drywood termite alates for identification at the District laboratory. are A sign that a house is infested with drywood or dampwood termites is an accumulation of fecal pellets near an entry point such as the base of a structure or a hole in wood.
+Both drywood and dampwood termites swarm in summer or fall.
+A sign that a house is infested with drywood or dampwood termites is an accumulation of fecal pellets near an entry point such as the base of a structure or a hole in wood.

 After the first fall rains, usually in October, subterranean termites will swarm from their nests to find mates and establish new nesting sites.
 After they land, their wings drop off, which can be seen in abundance after the swarms have dissipated.